Blessoscar/AppStream-Demo/README.md

 # AppStream-Demo
-This is a a streming building using ionic 3
+This is a a streaming App built using ionic 3